MinseokKim0813/genre_predictor/README.md

 The model demonstrates substantial learning capability, achieving precision scores that are over **16 times better** than random guessing, indicating successful extraction of meaningful visual features from movie posters for genre classification.

-### Model 3: Optimized CNN

-We attempted a third architecture to break the precision ceiling of 0.65 observed in previous attempts.

-- [cite_start]**Structure:** Deeper custom CNN with Dropout layers to prevent overfitting[cite: 120].

-- [cite_start]**Observations:** The model showed potential to reach 0.8 precision with extended training time, though ResNet50 remained the most robust for general application[cite: 148].

 ## Future Improvements

-[cite_start]To further improve the model's performance, specifically Recall, we have identified the following areas for development[cite: 167]:
+To further improve the model's performance, specifically Recall, we have identified the following areas for development:

-- [cite_start]**Advanced Data Augmentation:** Implementing random crops, rotation, and color jitter (brightness/contrast/saturation) to force the model to learn more complex features[cite: 172].
+- **Advanced Data Augmentation:** Implementing random crops, rotation, and color jitter (brightness/contrast/saturation) to force the model to learn more complex features.

 - **Regularization:** Tuning Dropout rates to mitigate overfitting.